 The provision of all financial assistance is at the sole discretion of the School and is subject to the means-testing rigour expected of independent schools by the Charity Commissioners.
 Both parents/guardians will be required to provide proof of their income and assets.
 The level of support (up to the value of around 40% of the fees in recent years) varies according to a range of circumstances including parental need, and also according to the amount of funding available.

-Entry to Year 3 and above If you wish to apply for bursary funding for entry into other Year groups, the Bursary Application Form should be fully completed and submitted directly to the Bursar with supplementary documentation by 31 October in the calendar year prior to the year of admission.
-At the same time a Bursary Application Form and fee should be submitted directly to the Registrar, if one has not already been submitted.
-Please note that we cannot consider Bursary applications for children for whom Application Forms for a place at the School have not been received.
-You should also check with the Registrar whether there are still places available in your child’s proposed Year group prior to submitting an Application Form, if it is for other than a Year 3 place.
+Entry to Year 3 The Bursary Application Form should be fully completed and submitted directly to the Bursar with supplementary documentation by 31 October in the calendar year prior to the year of admission.
+At the same time a Pupil Application Form and fee should be submitted directly to the Registrar, if one has not already been submitted.
+We cannot consider Bursary applications for any child for whom a Pupil Application Form has not been received.

 Allocation of funds will be considered by the School Bursary Committee, and decisions will be communicated at the same time that academic places are awarded in Spring Term prior to admission.